codehsbooks/introcs/Programming-with-Karel/top-down-design-and-decomposition.md

 # Top Down Design and Decomposition in Karel

-Now that we have most of the tools we need, let's focus on the structure of our program.
-Recall that we have commands and functions as the building blocks of our program.
-Commands go inside functions, and functions make up our program.
-So how do we effectively build programs using functions?
+Now that we have most of the tools we need, let's focus on the structure of building a program.
+Recall that we have commands and methods as the building blocks of our program.
+Commands go inside of methods, and methods can be combined to build a program.
+So how do we effectively build programs?

-## When Do We Use a Function?
+## When to use a Method?
-When we defined functions, we said that functions are used to break down the problem into little bits and make our program more readable.
-Tucking away lists of commands inside of a named function makes the program much easier to read.
-Note that while all code must be in some function, some of the commands may be perfectly acceptable to put in the start function.
+Recall that methods are used to break down a problem into smaller parts.
+Grouping a series of commands into named methods also makes the program much easier to read.

-Here are some guidelines for when to put a group of commands into their own function.
+There are a few basic principles to follow to know when to create a new method:

 1. The group of commands accomplishes a specific task
 2. The specific task is used more than once
 3. The specific task solves a smaller problem, but helps solve the bigger problem.
-If this is the case, it is ok if the function is only used once.
+If this is the case, it is ok if the method is only used once.

 This leads us to the next discussion - what does it mean to have a specific task or a smaller problem?